Nixhazel/fupre-housing-platform/PROCESS_FLOW.md

 ## Platform Overview

-The FUPRE Student Housing Platform is a web application designed to help students of the Federal University of Petroleum Resources, Effurun (FUPRE) find quality accommodation near campus.
+EasyVille Estates is a web application designed to help students find quality accommodation near campus.
 It connects students with verified student agents who list properties, and also provides roommate matching functionality.

 **Key Features:**